the-anna-project/annad/doc/concept/connection.md

 should change slightly over time to find more optimized ways of solving problems.
 In case a problem was able to be solved using some modifications, the behavior can be updated completely.
-Note that the order of the stored behavior IDs is not important.
+Note that the order of the stored behavior IDs is not important, because we only need to make sure that signals are dispatched to each connected CLG.
 The following key maps a single behavior ID to multiple behavior IDs.

 ```
 <prefix>:behavior-id:<behavior-id>:forward-behavior-ids    <behavior-id>,<behavior-id>,...